MattiasFredriksson/pybind11_tensor/README.md

 ## Eigen::Tensor

 Intended behavior is to be identical to the dense matrix type_caster.
 Implementation is based on the dense matrix type_caster distributed with the pybind11 release version 2.6.1.
 Passing an Eigen::Tensor to C++ side ensure the data buffer is copied, passing tensor arguments to python is flexible and depend on the return_value_policy argument specified for the function binding.
 To pass a dense tensor back to python without copying requires a pointer argument with return_value_policy::take_ownership to avoid an implicit copy.
 Options such as rvalues with move is only valid once move operators is properly supported in the eigen library.
 Behavior then can be assumed to follow the pattern of:

 **Python** -> **Copy** -> **C++** -> **(Copy)** -> **Python**

 Passing dense tensor arguments provide clear separations between Python and C++ but the behavior may not always be preferable.
 Some options such as to avoid copying the data buffer when passing arguments from Python to C++ is then to use TensorMap<> or TensorRef<> arguments.

+## Eigen::Quaternion

+Type caster for Eigen::Quaternion is available in pybind11_eigen_quat.h.

 ## Eigen::TensorMap